Early School | boys and girls ages 2-5

 - Children are offered French class daily.
 Because young children best learn a second language through conversation, students are exposed to French through a modified immersion approach.

-- The Early Education Center features an atelier—or arts space—for the young students to weave creativity into their daily explorations.
+- The Early School features an atelier—or arts space—for the young students to weave creativity into their daily explorations.
 It is overseen by the atelierista—or arts teacher—who encourages the children to express their knowledge and observations through song, movement, and art.

 - All early education grade levels enjoy weekly swim class throughout the year in the indoor pool.

 The Lower School | Kindergarten-Grade 6